72,872

-72% of children in Monterey County are eligible for free or reduced lunch.
+Seventy-five percent of public school students in Monterey County qualify for free or reduced lunch.
+(2023–2024)

 39.9% of Monterey County vs. 50.9% of California students meet or exceed academic performance in the 3rd, 8th and 11th grades as determined by CAASPP.